emdc19/emdcwebsite/_pages/about.md

 ![Lab logo]({{ base_path }}/images/lablogoTrans.png)

 Welcome to the **del Castillo Research Group** at **Northeastern University**, led by Dr. Enrique M. del Castillo.
-Our objective as a research group is to further fundamental understanding of the mechanics and physics governing **complex materials**, **geosystems**, and harnessing this knowledge for solving engineering and geophysical challenges in relation to the built environment.
+Our objective as a research group is to further fundamental understanding of the mechanics and physics governing **complex materials** and **geosystems**, and harnessing this knowledge for solving engineering and geophysical challenges in relation to the built environment.

 From a methodology standpoint, in addition to developing computational methods, we use simulation and experimentation to probe and improve mechanistic theory, and to create **computational digital twins** of geomaterials and earth structures.
 We utilize the computational resources from Northeastern's **Explorer cluster**, located in the Massachusetts Green High Performance Computing Center (MGHPCC) and also steward the new **Geotechnical and Sustainable Materials Laboratory** space at Northeastern University, which will include modern material testing and geotechnical equipment, as well as high-velocity optical imaging for DIC analysis.